Skyscanner/backpack-docs/docs/src/static-pages/website-contribution-guide.md

 ![GitHub's user interface displaying a text editor"](/../static/website-contribution-guide/editor-view-before.png)

-In this example, the uppercase 'C' on the word 'Component' has been changed to lowercase.
+In this example, the uppercase 'C' on the word 'Component' has been changed to lower case.

 ![GitHub's user interface displaying a text editor with a change made to the original content"](/../static/website-contribution-guide/editor-view-after.png)